ArkadSt/minecraft-instance-manager-cli/README.md

 ## How to manage Minecraft instances

-Instance folder can be managed just like a normal Minecraft ('.minecraft') folder Minecraft instances are stored here:
+Instance folder can be managed just like a normal Minecraft ('.minecraft') folder.
+Minecraft instances are stored here:

 ```